peteroupc/peteroupc.github.io/graphics.md

 - This specification allows for prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing more triangles or vertices at a time than otherwise allowed.

 - This specification allows for drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from very small brick-shaped elements called _voxels_), as long as the triangle limits are respected.
-Unless done entirely in software, ways to render voxel meshes without relying on triangles (such as through layers of sprites) are outside the spirit of this specification.
+Unless done entirely in software, ways to render voxel meshes without relying on triangles (such as by layers of sprites) are outside the spirit of this specification.

 - The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), MIP mapping, bilinear filtering, flat shading, Gouraud shading, perspective correction, per-vertex specular highlighting, per-vertex depth-based fog, Bresenham 3-D line drawing, multitexture blending, edge antialiasing, source alpha blending, and destination alpha blending.[^45] Software that is as performant as hardware meeting the requirements and recommendations of the _PC 99 System Design Guide_ sections 14.27 to 14.34, except for the screen resolution, frame rate, and buffering requirements, is recommended.
+Stencil buffers, bump mapping, and environment mapping are borderline "classic-graphics" capabilities.

 - Phong shading (pixel-level specular highlighting) is not within the spirit of this specification, given that it was too slow for real-time graphics as of 2000's beginning.